-My husband snagged three, $.99 bags of apples from the reduced-price rack this week, so I decided to make some applesauce.
+I snagged several $.99 bags of apples from the reduced-price rack this week, so I decided to make some applesauce.
 Here’s my easy-peasy crockpot recipe.

 Optional: cinnamon, sugar or nutmeg

-Then, put the lid on, and cook on low until the apples are soft.
+Once your crockpot is full, put the lid on, and cook your apples on low until they’re soft.
 It should take 4-6 hours.

-Mash the apples with a potato masher or fork for chunky applesauce, or blend them for smooth sauce.
+When the apples are done, mash them with a potato masher or fork for chunky applesauce, or blend them for smooth sauce.
+I like to use my immersion blender, because it allows me to blend my applesauce right in the crockpot.

-If your sauce is more liquidy than you’d like it to be (and it probably will be), cook it with the lid off, until you reach your desired consistency.
+If your sauce is more liquidy than you’d like it to be, after you’ve blended it (and it probably will be), just cook it with the lid off, until you’ve reach your desired consistency.

 - Optional: cinnamon, sugar or nutmeg